-use cameras with viewfinders, and much prefer the small and lightweight Bicycling science (I have recently taken up regular cycling again, after a 40-year gap); I currently ride a Charge Mixer with 11-speed Technologies for use in caving with Speleogroup,
+use cameras with viewfinders, and much prefer the small and lightweight Bicycling science (in 2013 I took up regular cycling again, after a 40-year gap); I currently ride a Charge Mixer with 11-speed hub Technologies for use in caving with Speleogroup,